Alinto/SOGo6-server/README.md

 *    utils............All relative to tools and parsers
 * docs................All documentation about installation, configuration and devellopers' contribution
 * tests...............Contains all code for testing the web application

+## Install

+* for module python-ldap you'll need the openldap libraries that wont be install with poetry/pip.
+On debian wookworm, meanin this libldap2-dev, libsasl2-dev and ldap-utils.